redhat-developer/redhat-sso-quickstarts/fuse/app-war/README.md

 So once you have at least one of those services deployed in the JBoss Fuse, you can configure the application to invoke against them.

-The service URL of the REST service can be changed via the system propery `service.url` .
+The service URL of the REST service can be changed via the system property `service.url` .
 The Apache Camel service is deployed on `http://localhost:8383/service` by default.
 So if you run this command in the JBoss Fuse Karaf terminal:
 ````
 dev:system-property service.url http://localhost:8383/service